choice-exchange/cw20-reflection/README.md

 As much as possible, the original CW20 standard has been left untouched.
 Instead, additional function signatures were added to allow for a "reflection" behavior.

+## Design

+The standard has been built in a way to utilise 2 contracts:

+- Reflection treasury: Any reflection and taxes are processed in the treasury contract.
+The CW20 Taxed Token is the owner of the treasury.
+Developers are able to retrieve the reflected amounts out of the treasury, and separately airdrop the amounts to their users.
+- CW20 Taxed Token: This contract is a modified version of the CW20 to allow tax-on-transfer to happen.
+All `ExecuteMsg` and `QueryMsg` are preserved.
+Additional function signatures have been added to cater for the taxation logic.

 ## Rules of engagement

 Before we begin, it is important to understand the rules of engagement of the CW20-Reflection standard, so developers can plan around this to create unique mechanics: